hmrc/trader-goods-profiles-router/README.md

 ### Test the API locally

 #### Start the services
 * Open a terminal window, type the below command and press enter.
-This will load locally all the auth services and TGP services necessary for testing :
+This will load locally all the auth services and TGP services necessary for testing:

     ```
     sm2 --start TGP_API